killakalle/8anu_Exploration/Capstone_Report.md

 _(approx. 3-5 pages)_

 ### Data Preprocessing
+`start Udacity`
 In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
 From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
 Questions to ask yourself when writing this section:
 - _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_
+`end Udacity`

+As a first preprocessing step we'll remove all entries where `sector_id == 0`.
+We have established earlier, that here the actual sector is not known, thus the entrie is not usable.

+Now we'll have to tackle route name consolidation.
+As identified earlier during _Data Exploration_ there are many duplicate routes.
+Since route names are per sector, we can reduce processing amount by consolidating route names within each sector.

+The following steps will take us to a consolidated list of routes:

+- Transform all route names to lowercase and remove special characters (`string_cleaning(df, columns)`)
+- Find similar route names by applying _Jaro Winkler Distance_ on the route names.
+- Pick the most used route name as the route name of choice
+- Do this for all sectors

+Eventually, we only have to get unique values for all sector-route names to arrive at a list of unique routes.

+Luckily, getting a unique list of users is easy, by just applying `.drop_duplicates()` on `user_id`.

+Finally, we'll also get a list of unique ratings, by excluding `rating == 0` values as this is the same as _not rated_.

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section: